All commands in Roblox East Brickton | Gamepur

 Emote Commands

-To use Emotes in Roblox East Brickoton, simply enter the below-mentioned commands in the chatbox:
+To use Emotes in Roblox East Brickoton, simply enter the below commands in the chatbox:

 - /e hips: lace your hands on your hips.